IMPORTANT NOTICE (APRIL 15TH, 2019)

-The two-year Master's Programme in Performing Arts is the first of it's kind to be offered in Denmark.
-The Master of Fine Arts in Performing Arts (MFA) centers around professional artistic practice and artistic research.
-Contrary to an academic master, the aim is to develop each student into an original and groundbreaking artist.
+The two-year master's programme in Performing Arts is the first of its kind to be offered in Denmark.
+The Master of Fine Arts in Performing Arts (MFA) centres on professional artistic practice and artistic research.
+Unlike an academic master’s degree, the aim is to develop each student into an original and ground-breaking artist.

-The master programme offers several possibilities for artistic specialisation.
-The specialisations will be announced in February 2019.
-When applying you must choose which specialisation you want to follow.
+The master’s programme offers two artistic specialisations.
+When applying, you must choose which specialisation path you wish to follow.

-Every student will follow an independent path through the programme according to the chosen specialisation and the qualifying bachelor programme.
-Whether you have a background in acting, directing, stagecraft, dance, stage management, lighting or sound design or another area within the performing arts field you can apply for any specialisation.
-When applying for a specialisation you must formulate an individual study plan.
+Each student will follow an independent path through the overall programme according to their chosen specialisation and their qualifying bachelor programme.
+Whether you have a background in acting, directing, stagecraft, dance, stage management, lighting, sound design, or another area within the performing arts field, you can apply for both specialisation.
 You will have one main study supervisor throughout the course of study.
 In addition, your subject-specific work will afford the chance to collaborate with one or more instructors.

-All specialisations focus on the interaction between professionalism within the subject field, entrepreneurship and artistic research.
+The specialisations focus on the interaction between subject-specific professionalism, entrepreneurship, and artistic research.
 The objective is to develop your professional basis further and create an opportunity to specialise in an artistic field that you want to develop to a high professional level.
 You will learn to independently create and organise artistic projects nationally and internationally.

 "The new MFA is a programme for emerging artists with a burning desire to develop a professional career within the field of performing arts.
-The education will build on artistic research and artistic collaboration in a community of peers, tutors and advisors.
-It is our aim create an open space for learning where all master students are given the possibility to follow an individual path to their goals."
+The education will build on artistic research and artistic collaboration in a community of peers, tutors, and advisors.
+It is our aim to create an open space for learning where all master’s students are given the possibility to follow an individual path to their goals."